ExpressionEngine/ExpressionEngine-User-Guide/source/cp/members/groups/form.rst

 Submit comments
 ~~~~~~~~~~~~~~~

-When set to <b>yes</b>, users assigned to this group may submit comments to the website.
+When set to **yes**, users assigned to this group may submit comments to the website.

 Bypass moderation
 ~~~~~~~~~~~~~~~~~